k0pernicus/website/content/posts/dealing-with-depression.md

-+++
+---
+author: "Antonin"
-title = "Dealing everyday with anxiety, impostor syndrome, and mental depression" date = 2020-01-24T20:00:00+02:00 draft = false categories = ["thoughts", "depression", "thoughts", "hack"] description = "Hidden 21th Pain Century" tags = ["hack", "thoughts", "depression", "thoughts"] disqus = false
+title: "Dealing everyday with anxiety, impostor syndrome, and mental depression"
-+++
+date: 2020-01-24T20:00:00+02:00
+description: "Hidden 21th Pain Century"
+tags: ["hack", "thoughts", "depression", "thoughts"]
+toc: true
+readTime: true
+---

 This is for sure the most intimate blog post I ever made on this website, and this blog post was absolutely necessary.